 Testing the website

 To test the website, a working ANN was required.
 After testing the ANNs, a working ANN was implemented on the website.
 This website was tested on receiving a picture, running the classify script using the given network and sending back a result.
 First this was tested for only one device.
 Once this was working correctly, the website was also tested to receive pictures from more than one device at the same time and send a result back.
 Receiving the pictures was working correctly, but sending back a result was not.
 The result of the first uploaded picture was send back to all devices.
 So this part of the website was made operable during this internship.
+I did this by… describe steps carried out briefly.

 Results